julianaleon/book-wishlist/README.md

 ### Categories
 A limited selection of book `categories` have been pre-defined within the [categories.js](src/categories.js) file.
 These categories are used to populate the select input within the `AddBookModal` component.
 New categories can be added to this file to further expand the category options.

+### Post Mortem
+You can read more information about design decisions and potential future improvements for this project in the [postMortem.md](postMortem.md).

 ## Available Scripts